ankoku-lang/ankoku/README.md

-# escuro
+# ankoku

-Escuro is a small scripting language written in Rust, designed for performance, expressiveness, and ease of embedding.
+Ankoku is a small scripting language written in Rust, designed for performance, expressiveness, and ease of embedding.
 Right now it's like clox in Rust with an AST-based frontend.

 ## Features